-In the above model, $b \in \mathbb{R}^{p}$ is the drift term being progressively measurable and locally bounded, $B$ is a $q$-dimensional standard Brownian motion and its dimension $q$ usually means the number of risk factors involved in financial asset prices $X$ or the dimension of the state space of a continuous-time factor model (See, e.g. \cite{JM2013rank}, \cite{AX2017} and many others), $\sigma$ is a $p\times q$ matrix-valued stochastic process generating adapted and c$\grave{\text{a}}$dl$\grave{\text{a}}$g path almost surely, with the upper limit on the left of time $t$ being $\sigma_{t-}$.
+In the above model, $b \in \mathbb{R}^{p}$ is the drift term being progressively measurable and locally bounded, $B$ is a $q$-dimensional standard Brownian motion and its dimension $q$ usually means the number of risk factors involved in financial asset prices $X$ or the dimension of the state space of a continuous-time factor model (See, e.g. \cite{JM2013rank}, \cite{AX2017} and many others), $\sigma$ is a $p\times q$ matrix-valued stochastic process generating adapted and c$\grave{\text{a}}$dl$\grave{\text{a}}$g path almost surely.
 In \eqref{model}, we allow $\sigma$ and $B$ to be mutually dependent with any general structure, thus depicting the leverage effect in finance.
 We define the spot volatility matrix at any given time point $t\in[0,1]$ as $c_t = \sigma_t \sigma_t^{\mathsf{T}}$ and its integral version, the integrated volatility matrix, as $\int_{0}^{1} c_tdt$\footnote{Without causing confusion, we will call both the processes $\sigma$ and $c$ as volatility process, from here and after.}.
 Both measurements quantify the joint variational strength among different assets and play pivotal roles in financial economics.
 In this paper, we are interested in exploring the local behavior of the volatility matrix process, thus we mainly focus on the spot volatility matrix.
-More importantly, we allow the dimensionality $p$ to tend to infinity as the sample size increases in our study, while it is fixed in most of the existing high-frequency literature.
-Besides, the factor number $q$ can be either fixed or divergent at proper rate as $p\rightarrow \infty$.
+More importantly, our framework allows the dimensionality $p$ to diverge with the sample size, in contrast to most existing high-frequency studies where $p$ is treated as fixed.
+Besides, the factor number $q$ can be either fixed or divergent at a proper rate as $p\rightarrow \infty$.
 For notational simplicity, we omit the dependence of the dimension parameters $p$ and $q$ for $\sigma_t, c_t$.
-We assume our model \eqref{model} satisfies the following assumption:
+We assume that our model \eqref{model} satisfies the following assumption: